Aman1953/MediaHandler/README.md

+# 📄 Getting Started

+Before proceeding, **copy the `MediaHandler.jsx` file** from this repository into your React Native project.
+Once done, follow the steps below to start using this component in your project.

+---

-# 📁 MediaHandler – React Native File Picker & Preview Component
+## 📁 MediaHandler – React Native File Picker & Preview Component

 **MediaHandler** is a plug-and-play React Native component that allows users to select, preview, and manage different types of files from their device.